Follow Us:

 Clinical Evaluation Plan

-Towards the end of clause no. 1 has indicated the planning, conducting, and documenting the clinical evaluation.
-Annex XIV, Part A specifically explains the details to be covered in the CEP.
+Chapter VI, Article 61 of the EU MDR details the relevant aspects to be considered for the critical evaluation of the clinical data that support the GSPR.
+Towards the end of clause no. 1 has indicated the planning, conducting, and documenting of the clinical evaluation.
+Annex XIV, Part A specifically explains the details to be covered in the clinical evaluation plan.

-EU MDR Clinical Evaluation Plan Requirements & Contents
+Clinical Evaluation Plan Requirements

 • Identification of general safety and performance requirements (Annex I of MDR) that require the support of the clinical data.